 Childhood memories.
 They can be sad or they can be sweet.
 They can be feared or they can inspire.
 This painting is based on a childhood memory that I decided to embellish "just a tad".
 You might be wondering what godforsaken event this painting is based on, but before you get into a tizzy, do not forget that painting is an art form in which one can climb out of reality ever so often.

-Of course the painting puts an absurd twist to it.
+Of course the painting takes it up a notch and puts an absurd twist to it.
 Here, a woman is getting revenge for whatever mental and/or physical abuse he has inflicted on her.
-She puts a sword through his head taking with him an innocent rat between the floors and that nosy neighbor downstairs.
+She puts a sword through his head taking with him an innocent mouse between the floors and that nosy neighbor downstairs.
 Do not feel sorry for these people in the painting.
 He probably deserved it anyway and the guy downstairs should have minded his own damn business.
-The only one I feel sorry for is the rat.
-It did not deserve this.
-It was not hurting or judging anyone, it was just being a rat.
-Poor rat.